Jguz17/Recipeme-frontend/README.md

 I built recipeme because I wanted to build a cool app that lets a user search up a recipe by ingredient or recipe name and receive a variety of recipes!

 I chose ruby on rails because this was when I was first getting into backend development and wanted to have a working product asap.
-Also, ROR is an awesome backend language fir a beginner.
+Also, ROR is an awesome backend language for a beginner.

 ![Image](https://i.imgur.com/XVP1Y6s.png)